 HABITS OF MIND AND HEART

-Character education has been an important complement to Whitfield’s college preparatory curriculum throughout our history.
+Character education has been an integral component of Whitfield’s college preparatory curriculum throughout our history.
 The Habits of Mind and Heart is the phrase we use to encompass our approach to character development.

-The Habits of Mind and Heart curriculum encourages critical reflection for academic and personal growth, improves social and emotional intelligence, and shapes the personal strengths of our students so that they have the resilience and moral awareness to be effective citizens and leaders.
-There is a focus on six major areas: ethics, citizenship, leadership, mindfulness, scholarship and cultural competence (see diagram above right).
+The Habits of Mind and Heart curriculum encourages critical reflection for academic and personal growth, deepens social and emotional intelligence, and shapes the personal strengths of our students so that they have the resilience and moral awareness to be effective citizens and leaders.
+The Habits address six areas of human potential: ethics, citizenship, leadership, mindfulness, scholarship and cultural competence (see diagram above right).

 In the course of their middle and high school experiences, we want to challenge every Whitfield student to discover their personal mission in the journey of life, to empower them to achieve it, and to see this journey as one that unfolds in the company of others.